 There are a number of marketplaces to source for perfumes and cosmetics.
 Remember to carry out some market research and get an idea of the goods, price range, brand, quality, and other factors your potential customers may want.
 Use this insight to help you source for items.

 There are various places you can find items to sell, these include:

-● Amazon — Look through the various marketplaces to find suppliers of Jewellery and approach them directly.
+- Amazon — Look through the various marketplaces to find suppliers of perfumes and cosmetics and approach them directly.